davidstosik/davidstosik.github.io/_posts/2015-02-21-how-i-got-scammed-lost-all-trust-indiegogo.markdown

 seems he's refunding them quite quickly.
 That might be a ruse to keep other people believing that the project is legit, and that they will get something some day.

+---

+<a name="20150225-2"></a>
+**Update (2015/02/25):** *SE* is apparently issuing a refund to any person who asks.
+I'm yet to get my money back, but form what I've read, backers (those who paid using Paypal, as well as those who used a credit card) who ask for a refund get their money back in a few days.
+This seems to be good news, but I'd like to remind everybody to stay careful.
+The refunds are apparently sent from a different Paypal account than the one we paidi to in the first place, because it is allegedly blocked.

+By sending us money that way, instead of issuing an "official" refund of the original transaction, it feels like there's still a door open for *SE* to open a claim on this payment he made, and to ask a refund on a fallacious reason.
+Especially if he sent money as a "purchase", then he is eligible for "Paypal Purchase Protection" for 180 days, during which he can claim his money back, because he didn't received the purchased item.
+We all know there's no item involved, but seen from Paypal, it would look like a buyer (him) who can't give any proof of the item he bought, versus a seller (the refunded backer), who cannot prove the item was properly delivered (obviously).
+Knowing that Paypal usually protects the buyer first, I would not bet on the backer keeping his refund money.

+In the same way I would not accept a refund by check on the condition that I wait 6 months to cash it, I will not accept a Paypal payment that looks like a commercial transaction, and I recommend everybody out there to do the same (I will not force anybody, it's up to you, but I think I made my point).

+Note that people who are still under Paypal Purchase Protection have their claim examined by Paypal, and normally get their money back the proper way.

+---

 Now the last news we got from *Software Enterprise* does not come directly from him.
 Apparently, some backers are still in contact with him by email, and he is saying they received a letter from Philips, asking them not to use the name